Surprise jump in retail sales fuels recovery hopes

 Retail prices increased by just 2.2 percent on the year in January - the slowest increase since November 2009 - indicating that inflationary pressures are easing as the Bank of England is predicting.

-The central bank has left the door for further stimulus ajar after it decided earlier this month to pump another 50 billion pounds of quantitative easing into the economy.
+The BoE has left the door for further stimulus ajar after it decided earlier this month to pump another 50 billion pounds of quantitative easing into the economy.

 (Editing by Jeremy Gaunt.)